sterzhang/image-textualization/README.md

 - [ ] Release the usage of our IT framework.
 - [ ] Data cleaning is on-going.
 Expect to open-source 170K data before 6/17.

-🔥 Now, 150K data can be found in [🤗Huggingface](https://huggingface.co/datasets/Sterzhang/image-textualization/).
-After data cleaning, we will release all the data.
+🔥 Now, 165K data can be found in [🤗Huggingface](https://huggingface.co/datasets/Sterzhang/image-textualization/).
+(Data cleaning...)

 ## Contents
 - [Install](#install)